Why I voted against concurrence in the Ethics Commissioner’s Maloney ReportFebruary 19, 2021

 - No sanction should be meted out by the House without the matter being first submitted to the appropriate committee for proper investigation.

 - The content and structure of the Maloney Report gives some indication that the Commissioner may be acting out of vindictiveness.

 First reason for voting ‘No’:

 The Debate, and the vote thereon, is moot.

 On November 19 (the same day on which the Maloney Report was issued), Mr. Maloney rose in the House of Commons and offered the following apology:

 Mr. Speaker, I rise on a point of order.
 The purpose of my intervention this afternoon is to address the House on the report tabled today by the Conflict of Interest and Ethics Commissioner.
 Throughout my 25 year career as a lawyer and my time as a member of Parliament, I have always taken my ethical and disclosure obligations seriously.
 I understand and accept the commissioner’s report that finds that I filed my complete disclosure statement past the required deadline.
 My initial disclosure statement was filed in January of this year with additional information provided more recently, and I apologize for not fully completing all of my disclosure obligations when I filed in January.
 I assure the House that it was not my intention, nor did I withhold any information.

-This, then, is the first reason why I am voting against concurrence in the Commissioner’s report: The proposed sanction has already been executed, and the entire debate is moot.
+This, then, is the first reason why I voted against concurrence in the Commissioner’s report: The proposed sanction has already been executed, and the entire debate is moot.